phutterman/resume/nfutterman-resume.md

 ### Opower - Systems Engineer // Apr.
 2013 - Present

-* Significant configuration management work managing several hundred servers (primarily with Puppet but some Chef).
+* Significant configuration management work managing several hundred VM and bare metal servers (primarily with Puppet but some Chef).
 * Planned and executed client site migrations from legacy to new software load balancers based on Nginx and Haproxy; extensive configuration work on them.
 * Migration and configuration of external DNS to DynEct slaved off of internal